CESI TEAM AWARDED £2M GRANT TO ESTABLISH GLOBAL RESEARCH GROUP ON ECD FOR PEACEBUILDING

 Academics from the School of Psychology have been successful in attracting funding to study the potential for ECD (early childhood development) programmes to promote sustainable development and peacebuilding.

-The funding, awarded by the National Institute for Health Research (NIHR), will be used to establish an international network of researchers from several low and middle income countries (LMICs) that have been affected by ethnic divisions and political violence.
+Dr Laura Taylor and Dr Kate Woodcock are part of the interdisciplinary research team from the Centre for Evidence and Social Innovation who have been awarded a £2m grant by the National Institute for Health Research (NIHR).
+The funding will be used to establish an international network of researchers from several low and middle income countries (LMICs) that have been affected by ethnic divisions and political violence.
 The network will seek to build research capacity in those countries and help to support the development and robust evaluation of ECD services.

-The CESI team is led by Professor Paul Connolly (education) and includes Dr Laura Dunne (education), Professor Frank Kee (public health), Dr Mark McGovern (economics), Dr Sarah Miller (education), Dr Laura Taylor (psychology), Dr Karen Winter (social work) and Dr Kate Woodcock (psychology).
-The team will work with several strategic partners, including UNICEF, the Yale Child Study Center, the Harvard Humanitarian Initiative, the Global TIES for Children research center at New York University and the Early Childhood Peace Consortium.
+The CESI team is led by Professor Paul Connolly (Education) and includes Dr Laura Dunne (Education), Professor Frank Kee (Public Health), Dr Mark McGovern (Economics), Dr Sarah Miller (Education), Dr Laura Taylor (Psychology), Dr Karen Winter (Social Work) and Dr Kate Woodcock (Psychology).
+The team will work with several strategic partners, including UNICEF, the Yale Child Study Centre, the Harvard Humanitarian Initiative, the Global TIES for Children research centre at New York University and the Early Childhood Peace Consortium.